 Tokyo – Haneda

 Haneda Airport, also known as Tokyo International Airport, is one of two airports serving Tokyo and the surrounding region.
 In 2014, it handled nearly 73 million passengers, making it the fourth-busiest airport in the world after Atlanta, Beijing and London Heathrow.
 Although Haneda lived in the shadow of Narita Airport for decades, mostly handling domestic flights, in 2010 it added an international terminal and never looked back.
 Located on Tokyo Bay, a relatively quick train or bus ride into the city, and serving 28 international and dozens of domestic destinations, Haneda has become the airport of choice for savvy Tokyoites.
+Late arrival or an early flight?
+Find a perfect place to stay at the Haneda Airport Hotel.

 Tokyo – Narita

 While it isn’t the busiest in terms of total passengers, Narita International Airport is Japan’s main international gateway, serving 50 percent of all international passengers with connections to dozens of cities around the world.
 Opened in 1978 following violent clashes over farmers’ land rights, Narita handled most international flights for Tokyo until 2010, when Haneda began playing a bigger role.
 Narita is situated in Chiba Prefecture, 57 kilometers east of central Tokyo as the crow flies, but JR East’s Narita Express and Keisei’s Skyliner trains can cover the distance in under an hour.
+There are also several hotels near Narita Airport catering to arriving and departing passengers.

 Sapporo, Fukuoka and other hubs